arpitbbhayani/knowledge-base/database-engineering/what-are-embedded-databases/README.md

 [![What are Embedded Databases?](https://i.ytimg.com/vi/xELqRiovEcI/mqdefault.jpg)](https://www.youtube.com/watch?v=xELqRiovEcI)

-<p>Embedded databases are coupled with the application they are part of and operate in a confined space.
+Embedded databases are coupled with the application they are part of and operate in a confined space.
 They are designed to solve one problem for their niche very well.
-In this video, we take an introductory look into this amazing class of databases, understand the core reason why they exist, talk about a few popular ones, and understand a few use cases.</p>
+In this video, we take an introductory look into this amazing class of databases, understand the core reason why they exist, talk about a few popular ones, and understand a few use cases.

-<p>Outline:
+Outline:
- - 00:00 Server-based Databases
+00:00 Server-based Databases
- - 02:32 Embedded Databases
+02:32 Embedded Databases
- - 06:35 Popular Embedded Databases
+06:35 Popular Embedded Databases
- - 10:39 Applications of Embedded Databases</p>
+10:39 Applications of Embedded Databases

 You can also
  - Subscribe to the YT Channel [Asli Engineering](https://youtube.com/c/ArpitBhayani)